pz-google/integrations-demo/ops-agent-nginx/dashboards/README.md

 See [metadata.json](metadata.json) for the specifications.

-_All other files are for demo purpose only._
+_All other files, like `overview.json`, `overview.png`, are for demo purpose only and will be uploaded to SCS to serve Cloud Monitoring._